-Placement in Calculus I or higher is necessary to be able to register for PH 1160.
+Placement in calculus I or higher is necessary to register for PH 1160.
 If you are not calculus-ready, options may include taking the math placement exam, or taking a course equivalent to MA 1032 before starting at Michigan Tech.
-Alternative scheduling of classes is also possible but would typically require more than eight semesters to earn your degree.
+Alternative scheduling of classes is possible, but typically requires more than eight semesters to earn your degree.

 Calculus AP Exam

-With a score of 3 or higher on the Calculus AP exam you can get AP credit for MA 1160 and move on to Calculus 2; however, students scoring a 3 or a 4 are encouraged to consider whether or not they have really mastered the material covered in Calculus I, as mastery of calculus is vital to succeeding in physics.
+With a score of 3 or higher on the Calculus AP exam you can get AP credit for MA 1160 and move on to calculus 2; however, students scoring a 3 or 4 are encouraged to consider whether or not they have really mastered material covered in calculus I, as mastery of calculus is vital to succeeding in physics.
 Students who are not confident in their mastery of the material may waive the AP credit and register for MA 1160.
-Students should also be aware that if they enroll in MA 2160 Calculus 2 without first taking MA 1160 Calculus I, they will have to learn introductory use of Mathematica (which is covered in MA 1160) on their own.
+Students should also be aware that if they enroll in MA 2160 calculus 2 without first taking MA 1160 calculus I, they will have to learn introductory use of mathematica (which is covered in MA 1160) on their own.